peterchowacademy/the-docs/index.md

 Other than that, you're free to customize sites that you create with the template, however you like.
 You can easily change the versions of `just-the-docs` and Jekyll it uses, as well as adding further plugins.

-{: .note }
+{:.note }
-See the theme [README][Just the Docs README] for how to use the theme as a gem without creating a new site.
+> See the theme [README][Just the Docs README] for how to use the theme as a gem without creating a new site.

 ### License